-For parents and carers, the most important advantage of the use of dummies is their role in helping babies settle down to sleep or to soothe them.
+For many families, the most important advantage of the use of dummies is their role in helping babies settle down to sleep or to soothe them.
 Some studies show that dummies can help establish good sucking patterns in very young babies, especially those born prematurely.

 Several research projects have begun looking at a correlation between dummy sucking and Sudden Infant Death Syndrome (SIDS), and whether using a dummy lowers the risk of SIDS.
 This area of investigation is very new and SIDS support organisations do not recommend the use of dummies as a preventative measure.